 Our Project Team Members

-Dr. Yogendra Shakya and Dr. Shafi Bhuyan are the Co-PIs for this study with Axelle Janczur (ED of Access Alliance) and Ted Richmond as co-investigators.
+This project was started by Dr. Yogendra Shakya (Co-PI), and was continued and completed by Dr. Akm Alamgir (Co-PI).
+Dr. Shafi Bhuyan was also a Co-PI for this study, with Axelle Janczur (ED of Access Alliance) and Ted Richmond as co-investigators.
 Sumona Liza is the Immigrant Insight Scholar leading this study supported by Emal Stanizai.
 This study is part of our Immigrant Insight Scholar (IIS) initiative.
 The IIS initiative is led by an interdisciplinary team of community agency, academic and government partners.
 Please visit this link for more information about our IIS initiative.

 Our Research Goals and Methods